 3. EdTech Breaks Down Physical Barriers

-For students with mobility challenges, aspects of the physical world that many of us take for granted can be daunting.
+For students with mobility or other physical impairments, aspects of the physical world that many of us take for granted can be daunting.
 Students who use wheelchairs, walkers, braces, or other mobility aids face many access challenges.
 Throughout their day, these students encounter barriers like stairs, narrow walkways, and heavy doors.

-In the classroom, students with mobility challenges may find it difficult or impossible to use an important EdTech equalizer – the interactive display.
+In the classroom, these students may find it difficult or impossible to use an important EdTech equalizer – the interactive display.
 It may be difficult to reach due to height or their reach may be blocked.

-Interactive displays are the hub of today’s K-12 classrooms.
-Those equipped with easy access to a browser, apps, and audio and video record functions, like interactive flat panels, offer many ways to adapt lessons for students with special needs.
+Interactive displays, or interactive whiteboards, are the hub of today’s K-12 classrooms.
+Those equipped with easy access to a browser, apps, and audio and video record functions, an interactive whiteboard offers many ways to adapt lessons for students with special needs.

-An ADA-compliant lift like a Motorized Trolley Cart with 90° Tilt offers many ways to meet student access needs.
+An ADA-compliant lift or trolley can offer many ways to meet student access needs.
 Top-of-the-line accessibility features to look for include:

 - Smooth motorized movement controlled by tapping the touchscreen